 This project starting in 2017 addresses the widening chasm between climate science and climate policy, the reasons for it, and how to bridge it.
 Its starting point is that the time for false hope is past, and only courageous realism will enable us to respond adequately to now inevitable and impending serious climate damage.
 This message can be cathartic, leading to a realistic assessment of future needs and prospects and avoiding a fragile or shallow optimism.

 How should people respond to the Climate Emergency?
-This gas is an exchange between Jem Bendell, and John Foster around a critical question of our times: Can democratic action now avert climate and ecological catastrophe and if not, is any form of authoritarian approach ever worth considering?
+This gas is an exchange between Jem Bendell, and John Foster around a critical question of our times: Can democratic action now avert climate and ecological catastrophe.
+If so, in what form?
+If not, shouldn’t we be considering alternatives?

 Account of the environmental crisis caused by capitalist firms and European empires